 A city-state which developed during the same time of the civilizations of the “old” world, Mesopotamia, Egypt, India and China, recent discoveries at Caral have overturned many previously accepted theories of ancient history and the rise of human civilization.

 The site was re-discovered during the mid 20th century but received very little attention due to the relative lack of retrievable artifacts.
-It was only with detailed investigation that the complexity of Caral’s pyramids and other structures including temples and an amphitheatre was revealed.
+It was only with detailed investigation that the complexity of Caral’s pyramids and other structures including temples and an amphitheater was revealed.

 Likewise, a number of discoveries have revealed a complexity to ancient civilization that archeologists long assumed never existed this early in the Americas.
 Finds revealed that the Caral people were a peaceful civilization who had developed advanced systems for trading and accounting.